-Sometimes us perfectionists like to thing we can just do it all on our own, but we can’t.
-We need someone to hold you accountable.
+Sometimes us perfectionists like to think we can just do it all on our own, but we can’t.
+We need someone to hold us accountable.

 When you’re stuck in an analysis paralysis loop thinking and researching and tweaking and not really getting anything done, you need someone to check in with you and be like, “WTF?
 Why haven’t you posted your podcast trailer yet?!?”